kevkaleido/group-trip/readme.md

-# Travel Planner SPA
+# Split SPA

 ## Overview

-The Trip Planner is a single-page application designed to help users plan trips, log expenses, split costs, and generate reports.
+Split is a single-page application designed to help users plan trips, log expenses, split costs, and generate reports.
 The application is built with HTML, CSS, and JavaScript to provide a user-friendly and responsive interface.

 ## Features